-As a cloud service provider, ThousandEyes shares the responsibility for security with its customers.
-Review the information below to understand your role in the implementation of security controls and operational activities.
+As a cloud service provider, ThousandEyes shares the responsibility for security and privacy with its customers.
+Review the information below to understand your role in the implementation of security, privacy controls, and operational activities.

 If desired, the customer is also responsible for replacement of a self-signed SSL certificate for the ThousandEyes Virtual Appliance management interface with an SSL certificate of their choice and to make sure all required DNS entries are created in their DNS management system (forward and/or reverse zones).

 The customer configures an audit log ("Activity Log") for download into their log-management solution via the ThousandEyes API (or via a CSV file).

 The customer assigns the "Keep session alive on auto-update" permission only for those roles containing users who need to have it (such as a NOC user).
 The ThousandEyes application has a 30-minute session timeout that does not apply when the user has any of the following views open in their browser: